Skip to main content

 Aetna

-Issue: Bundles urodynamic testing components (51726, 51741, 51784) into a single payment when performed together, reducing reimbursement for comprehensive urodynamic studies
+Issue: Bundles urodynamic testing components (51726, 51741, 51784) into a single payment when performed together, reducing reimbursement for full urodynamic studies

 Our approach: We document each urodynamic component as a separate procedure with distinct clinical findings and apply appropriate modifiers to unbundle when clinically justified